fbpx

 Outdoor view of Austin Peay State University campus

-Located in Clarksville, Tennessee, Austin Peay State University is one of the fastest growing universities in the state.
-This university offers an online master’s degree in Industrial-Organized Psychology.
-The 34 credit hour program has a practitioner as well as research focus which allows students to jump into the work field, or take the next steps towards a doctorate degree program.
-The quality of the online program is equal to that of the program on the actual campus, pushing students to reach their potential, but also providing for success.
-A few of the subjects covered in this rigorous program include personnel selection and assessment, training and development, performance management, motivation, team performance, and leadership.
+Located in Clarksville, Tennessee, Austin Peay State University is one of the fastest-growing universities in the state.
+The university offers an online master’s degree in Industrial-Organizational Psychology.
+This 34-credit hour program combines both practitioner and research focuses, enabling students to either enter the workforce directly or pursue a doctoral degree.
+The quality of the online program matches that of the on-campus program, challenging students to reach their potential while also supporting their success.
+Key subjects covered in this rigorous program include personnel selection and assessment, training and development, performance management, motivation, team performance, and leadership.

 School Overview